aosabook/500lines/flow-shop/chapter.md

     return sorted(scores)[i][1]
 ```

 Because makespan is the criteria that we are trying to optimize, hillclimbing will steer the local search process towards solutions with a better makespan.
-Introducing randomness allows us to explore the neighbourhood instead of going blindly towards the best looking solution at every step.
+Introducing randomness allows us to explore the neighbourhood instead of going blindly towards the best-looking solution at every step.

 ## Dynamic Strategy Selection
-At the heart of the local search for a good permutation, we use a particular heuristic and neighbourhood function to jump from one solution to another.
+At the heart of the local search for a good permutation is the use of a particular heuristic and neighbourhood function to jump from one solution to another.
 How do we choose one set of options over another?
-Frequently in practice, it pays off to *switch* strategies during the search.
-The dynamic strategy selection that we use will switch between the combinations of heuristic and neighbourhood functions to try and shift dynamically to those strategies that work best.
+In practice, it frequently pays off to switch strategies during the search.
+The dynamic strategy selection that we use will switch between combinations of heuristic and neighbourhood functions to try and shift dynamically to those strategies that work best.
 For us, a *strategy* is a particular configuration of heuristic and neighbourhood functions (including the parameters that they use).

 To begin, our code constructs the range of strategies that we want to consider during solving.
 In the strategy initialization, we use the `partial` function from the `functools` package to partially assign the parameters for each of the neighbourhoods.
-Additionally we construct a list of the heuristic functions, and finally we use the product operator to add every combination of neighbourhood and heuristic function as a new strategy.
+Additionally, we construct a list of the heuristic functions, and finally we use the product operator to add every combination of neighbourhood and heuristic function as a new strategy.

 ```python
 ################